ItsJustVaal/PyBotv2/README.md

 Set User Points to specific number
-Set all users to 0 points (helper command at season restart) Backup db
+Set all users to 0 points (helper command at season restart) Backup db pred top 4
+Titles system - title for gameweek winner - title for first mythical fish - title for top4 winner Rate limit fish command to prevent discord rate limits DRY up some of the common DB calls

 ---